jguadagno/mastering-debugging/README.md

-# mastering-debugging
+# Mastering Debugging

-This is the source code for the Master Debugging sessions
+This repository is the source code for the *Master Debugging* or the *Debugging Tips and Tricks* presentation.